gitsusdav/med-scheduler/README.md

 ---

-## The Problem / El Problema
+## The Problem

 When a doctor prescribes medications with complex schedules (e.g., Amoxicillin every 8 hours for 7 days + Ibuprofen every 6 hours for 5 days), the patient has to manually create every reminder.
 That's tedious and error-prone.

-Cuando un doctor receta medicamentos con horarios complejos, el paciente tiene que configurar manualmente cada recordatorio.
-Es tedioso y propenso a errores.

-## The Solution / La Solucion
+## The Solution

-1. Doctor fills the prescription form / Doctor llena el formulario
+1. Doctor fills the prescription form
-2. Downloads an `.ics` file with all reminders / Descarga un archivo `.ics` con todos los recordatorios
+2. Downloads an `.ics` file with all reminders
-3. Sends it to the patient via WhatsApp, email, etc. / Lo envia al paciente por WhatsApp, email, etc.
+3. Sends it to the patient via WhatsApp, email, etc.
-4. Patient opens the file and all reminders are added to their calendar / El paciente abre el archivo y los recordatorios se agregan a su calendario
+4. Patient opens the file and all reminders are added to their calendar

 Works on iPhone, Android, Google Calendar, Outlook, and any calendar app that supports `.ics` files.